stanford-esrg/gps/README.md

 GPS predicts IPv4 services across all 65K ports.
 GPS uses application, transport, and network layer features to probabilistically model and predict service presence.
+GPS computes service predictions in 13 minutes.
+GPS can find 92.5\% of all services across all ports with 131x less bandwidth, and 204x more precision, compared to exhaustive scanning.

+To learn more about GPS' system and performance, check out the original [paper] appearing at [Sigcomm '22](https://conferences.sigcomm.org/sigcomm/2022/).

+## GPS Computational Requirements

 To scan the predicted services, GPS relies on existing Internet scanners such as [LZR](https://github.com/stanford-esrg/lzr).
 To compute predictions, this implementation of GPS uses Google [BigQuery](http://bigquery.cloud.google.com).

-To learn more about GPS' system and performance, check out the original [paper] appearing at [Sigcomm '22](https://conferences.sigcomm.org/sigcomm/2022/).

-## GPS Computational Requirements

-In this repository we provide a GPS implementation in python that uses Google BigQuery as its back-end computing source.

 To run GPS, you need the following capabilities:
 - Python v3
 - Access to Google [BigQuery](http://bigquery.cloud.google.com) and the [google cloud command line](https://cloud.google.com/sdk/docs/install).
 Users are responsible for their own billing.
-As long as intermediate tables are not stored in Google BigQuery for longer than GPS' execution, then the total cost of running GPS on BigQuery should be less than \$1.
+As long as intermediate tables are not stored in Google BigQuery for longer than GPS' execution, the total cost of BigQuery should be less than \$1.
 - Access to an Internet scanner (e.g.,[LZR](https://github.com/stanford-esrg/lzr)) and Internet scanning infrastructure.
 Please make sure to adhere to [these](https://github.com/zmap/zmap/wiki/Scanning-Best-Practices) scanning best practices.
 - Access to a large disk (e.g., 1TB).
 The final list of service predictions generates a file that is larger than half a terabyte in size.